• Skip to primary navigation

 • In a large saucepan add the butter, runny honey and caster sugar.
 Place over a medium heat and stir regularly until all the ingredients have melted and are well mixed together.
 Alternatively place the ingredients in a large microwave-save bowl and heat in 30 seconds blasts until melted.

-50 g Butter, 50 g Caster Sugar, 1 tablespoon Runny Honey
+50 g Butter, 50 g Caster Sugar, 1 tbsp Runny Honey

 • Add the Cornflakes to the butter mixture and stir together with a rubber spatula, ensuring that everything is well-combined and all the Cornflakes are coated.